Nebra sky disc: Solar boat

 The gold arc at the bottom of the Disc is usually interpreted as a mythological solar boat or sun-ship, which carries the sun through the day and night.
 The short lines on each side of the gold arc may represent the oars of a large crew.
 According to the archaeologist Harald Meller this imagery was "hitherto unknown in Europe" and probably originated in Egypt, possibly reaching Central Europe through wide-ranging contacts and travel.
 In contrast the archaeologist Mary Cahill has argued that sun-ships were already depicted on gold lunulae from the Bell Beaker culture, from which the Únětice culture developed.
-Solar boats may even be depicted on rock art dating from the Neolithic or earlier, such as on petroglyphs from the megalithic tomb of Newgrange in Ireland.
+Solar boats may even be depicted on rock art dating from the Neolithic or earlier, such as at the megalithic sites of Newgrange and Knowth in Ireland.

 Solar boats or vessels also appear in later Indo-European traditions: in Latvian folk songs the sun goddess Saulė sleeps through the night in a golden boat, whilst in the Atharvaveda the Sun is twice told ‘O Aditya, thou hast boarded a ship of a hundred oars for well-being’.
 In Greek mythology the Sun's vessel takes the form of a golden bowl or cup, which may resemble the bowl-like shape of the Nebra boat.
-Gold cups are known from the Únětice culture and Wessex culture in Britain, as well as from northern Italy and Mycenaean Greece.

 Possibly related artefacts from the later Bronze Age include the ship-like Caergwrle bowl from Wales, which features circular solar symbols embossed in gold.
 Gold bowls from central and northern Europe, such as from the Eberswalde Hoard in Germany, feature similar circular solar symbols and some of these may contain calendrical information, including the equivalence of 32 solar and 33 lunar years possibly depicted on the Nebra Disc.
+Circular solar symbols also appear on a hoard of nearly one hundred miniature gold boats from Nors in Denmark, dating from 1700-1100 BC, which are thought to represent solar boats.